mlxndr/p/mainz25/content.md

 * **Coherence**: Interconnected system where outputs inform other processes

-* **Devolved Responsibility**: Academic staff collectively responsible with clear governance
+* **Devolved Responsibility**: The University's staff are all held collectively responsible for maintaining academic standards

 ---

 ## More Core Principles

 * **Objectivity**: External perspectives in every process
-  - External academics on panels
+  - External academics on PSR panels
   - External examiners
   - Professional body accreditation
   - Student voices throughout